 Atheist Bus Campaign

-In January 2009 we advertised a reassuring, “humanised” message.
+In January 2009 we launched the ‘Atheist Bus Campaign’.
 Originally intended for buses in London, an appeal to fund the ads was so popular that the campaign was expanded across the UK and then widely copied by other humanist and atheist organisations around the world.

 How did the Atheist Bus Campaign start?

-Political blogger Jon Worth read the article and set up a pledgebank page to which 877 people signed up to pledge £5.
-The campaign received a boost when the British Humanist Association (BHA) joined the campaign and Richard Dawkinsgenerously agreed to match all donations up to a maximum of £5,500.
+Political blogger Jon Worth read the article and set up a pledgebank page to which 877 people signed up to pledge £5, but unfortunately the total required was not reached.
+The campaign received a boost when the British Humanist Association (BHA) took it up and BHA Patron Richard Dawkins generously agreed to match all donations up to a maximum of £5,500.
 The BHA administered donations via the JustGiving page where members of the public could donate.

 What happened next?